 The KDE/FreeBSD team is an international, loosely-organized, online community.
 You can reach us through various online means; our usual language of communication is English, and our timezones mostly European.

 Most of the day-to-day communication within the team happens on IRC.
-We use Freenode as our IRC network, and you can find us in #kde-freebsd.
+We use Libera.Chat as our IRC network, and you can find us in #freebsd-desktop.
 You may also be interested in #kde-devel for general KDE development issues (if you find problems that are not KDE-on-FreeBSD specific) or #freebsd for general FreeBSD-related discussion.
+There's a web client if you like.

-If you decide to join #kde-freebsd, please keep the channel etiquette in mind:
+If you decide to join #freebsd-desktop, please keep the channel etiquette in mind:

 - On-topic discussions